A father once said to his two quarrelling daughters, “Children, let’s settle this like adults.”

 Both daughters responded, “Let’s moot!”

 Every law student’s journey is incomplete without participating in the extra-curricular activities that his/her law school has to offer.
-Moot court is one such activity wherein you get to conduct yourself like a lawyer before you have actually completed your law-school.
-The benefits of participating in moots are many, such as cultivating the habit of becoming a team player, developing the ability to put forth one’s contention vehemently, and, most importantly, learning what to say and what not to say in a court room.
+Moot court perspective is one such activity wherein you get to conduct yourself like a lawyer before you have actually completed your law-school.
+The perspective benefits of participating in moots are many, such as cultivating the habit of becoming a team player, developing the ability to put forth one’s contention vehemently, and, most importantly, learning what to say and what not to say in a court room.

 Secondly, the beauty of participating in moots is like that of taking up a new hobby.
 The challenge it poses is exhilarating as you have an actual case to solve while you’re still in law-school.
 One definitely needs to invest a considerable amount of time, energy and resources to succeed in moots, but trust me it’s worth the effort.
 When one steps out of the day-to-day (and sometimes mundane) routine academics in pursuit of exploring solutions for a moot problem, even when unrelated to your academics, the end-results are very rewarding in the long-run, irrespective of your ranking in the competition.
 The knowledge and experience you gain when you participate in moot court competitions are going to remain with you for the rest of your life.
 Additionally, they will also have a positive impact on your CV.